Spr19CS210/PA-Drill-Section-Writeups/PA10-KineticSculpture/README.md

   * by Wednesday November 28th 11:30pm to Gradescope AND Aropa
     * a class hierarchy diagram with all the classes, their interfaces, and any inheritance relationships
+    * one anonymized file of code.
+The file of code should be the one you are most proud of in terms of decomposition and code clarity.

   * to Gradescope before Wednesday November 28th 11:30pm.
     * All the Java source files needed to run your program.
 Do NOT include